lukepuplett/notes/rust/notes_the_rust_programming_language_2021.md

 - The way a closure captures and handles values affects the traits it implements, and traits are how functions and structs specify which kinds of closures they can use.

-Thank you for providing the additional transcribed notes.
-I'll process them, correct any misspoken parts, recognize Rust code and terminology, apply syntax highlighting, and ensure the code is legal and correctly formatted.
-Here's the processed version:

 - Closures will automatically implement one, two, or all three of the following `Fn` traits, which I think are additive:

 - `FnOnce` applies to closures that can be called once.
 A closure that moves values out will only ever implement this trait.
 Because if it can be only called once, all others will always implement `FnOnce`, else you would never be able to call them.